ExpediaGroup/graphql-kotlin/docs/plugins/gradle-plugin.md

 title: Gradle Plugin
 ---

-GraphQL Kotlin Gradle Plugin provides functionality to introspect GraphQL schemas and generate a lightweight GraphQL HTTP client.
+GraphQL Kotlin Gradle Plugin provides functionality to generate a lightweight GraphQL HTTP client and generate GraphQL schema directly from your source code.

 > NOTE: This plugin is dependent on Kotlin compiler plugin as it generates Kotlin source code that needs to be compiled.